In today’s competitive business world, having a solid marketing kit can make all the difference.

-However, these documents aren’t set in stone and can be adapted as your company grows.
-For example if you add a service to your offering or obtain a new client testimonial.
-Whilst this is possible with print marketing kits, it’s so much easier with digital versions.
+However, these documents aren’t set in stone and can be adapted as your company grows; for example, if you add a service to your offering or obtain a new client testimonial.

-Furthermore, you can mix and match the contents of your marketing kit depending on who you’re reaching out to.
-For example, if you’re sending it to a potential client, you could include free product samples to get them more interested in your product offering.
+You can also mix and match the contents of your marketing pack depending on who you’re reaching out to.
+For example, if you’re sending it to a potential client, you could include free product samples to get them more interested in what you have to offer.

 This allows for a much more tailored approach instead of sending out a generic brochure.